How to Grow a Kitchen Garden

-Although it doesn't suit every plant, rooting plants in water is the easiest propagation method.
+Although it doesn't suit every plant, rooting kitchen plants in water is the easiest propagation method.
 Change the water in the containers weekly because stale water turns cloudy and detracts from the attractiveness of the arrangement.
-More importantly, bacteria may develop and create an unhealthy medium for the plants.
+More important, bacteria may develop and create an unhealthy medium for the kitchen plants.

 Enjoy the cuttings during the winter months, then transplant them into containers and set them outdoors for the summer.

 Most plants for a kitchen garden thrive only a limited time without soil in which to spread their roots.
 When you transplant rooted cuttings into potting mix, remember that the roots they form in water are finer and more fragile than the ones they develop in soil.
 For at least a week after transplanting, keep the potting mix moist to avoid shocking the kitchen plants and to allow new roots a chance to grow.
 However, cuttings that are rooted in soil should be watered once when they're placed in a pot of soil to begin developing, and not again until the soil is almost dry.

 If you choose a kitchen herb planter that is too small, your herbs won't like it.
 Too big, and it won't fit on a windowsill.
 Find a kitchen herb planter about 4 inches deep and as wide as your sill will allow.
 Plenty of cute, clever kitchen herb planters can dress up your kitchen.
 (Be careful: Glazed ones may prevent evaporation, leading to soggy roots.)
 Consider painting terra-cotta kitchen plant pots with chalkboard paint, then writing the herb names on the sides.
 Another trick: Add stakes so you know what's what.
 If you repurpose something else—say, a vintage tin—make sure it has a drainage hole and a saucer to catch excess water.
 That's a must.